Permit requirements for temporary construction power

 Operating permits allow for better management of permits and equipment.
 A number of different electrical contractors may be involved at a particular project.
 A contractor who installs temporary power may not be the same contractor who is hired to do the electrical work for the main project.
 Responsibility for safety of the temporary power often becomes unclear, and safety can be difficult to monitor and manage.

 Operating permits are issued to the equipment owner who can hire an electrical contractor to install the equipment.
 Once installed, safety of the equipment continues to be the responsibility of the permit holder until the equipment is taken out of service.
 During operation, the owner can appoint an electrical contractor or an FSR to monitor safe operation of the equipment.

-1) The equipment owner obtains an operating permit and appoints a field safety representative (FSR) to oversee the installation and operation of the equipment.
+- The equipment owner completes the application form, pays the required fee and obtains an operating permit and appoints a field safety representative (FSR) to oversee the installation and operation of the equipment.
+View

-2) A declaration is submitted to the Utility and Technical Safety BC, validating the operating permit for one year.
+- A declaration is submitted to us, as well as the utility, validating the operating permit for one year.

 - After one year, the permit expires.
 If the equipment is no longer needed, an ‘all work complete’ declaration of compliance is submitted by the FSR and the permit is closed.
 If continued operation of the equipment is necessary, a new permit is required.